percona/percona-server-mongodb-operator/CONTRIBUTING.md

 ### 2. Code of Conduct

-Please make sure to read and observe the Contribution Policy <code-of-conduct.md>.
+Please make sure to read and observe the [Contribution Policy](code-of-conduct.md).

 ## Submitting a pull request